From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Experiments

 \textbf{Results Under Noisy Rewards} In Figure~\ref{fig:sub5} (bottom row), we excluded UCWhittlePv and R$(\text{MA})^2$B since they underperformed WIQL in the noiseless setting.
 In all three budget settings, Alg.~\ref{alg:lcb-greedy} consistently outperforms WIQL.

 Lastly, we compare \emph{Oracle Whittle}, \emph{Oracle Greedy}, and \emph{OMR}. \emph{Oracle Whittle} consistently outperforms \emph{Oracle Greedy} across all budgets, with the gap narrowing as budget increases.
-Despite this, Alg.~\ref{alg:lcb-greedy} surpasses all online benchmarks, demonstrating the benefits of rapid convergence. \emph{OMR} performed worst, likely because its LP-based construction leverages homogeneity and falters in heterogeneous settings. \textbf{Discussions\;\;} We establish greedy policy optimality in finite-horizon RBs and reformulate online RB as a BT-CMAB with a learning algorithm.
-Our approach leverages the insight that fast convergence to a suboptimal policy can outperform slow convergence to a better one in finite horizons.
-Future work includes extending to multi-state via careful reward design in BT-CMAB.
+Despite this, Alg.~\ref{alg:lcb-greedy} surpasses all online benchmarks, demonstrating the benefits of rapid convergence. \emph{OMR} performed worst, likely because its LP-based construction leverages homogeneity and falters in heterogeneous settings.